 The program will start running on the PICAXE automatically.
-However the program can also be restarted at any time by pressing the reset switch.
+However the program can also be restarted at any time by pressing the reset switch (if available) or by cycling the power off and back on.

 Downloading a BASIC program

 The following program switches output 4 on and off every second.
 When you download this program the LED should flash on and off every second.